Racism in France: Governmental and police statistics

 For each year since 1990, the National Commission on Human Rights (Commission nationale et consultative des droits de l'Homme), attached to the Office of the Prime Minister, publishes a report regarding the state of racism in France.

-In 2016, the commission reported that 33% of French people consider themselves colourblind when it comes to race while 8% believe that some races are superior to others.
+In 2016, the Commission reported that 33% of French people consider themselves colourblind when it comes to race while 8% believe that some races are superior to others.
 It is believed that the 2015 terrorist attacks in France led to a greater presence of Islamophobia and raised the number of racist acts.
-Complaints of anti-Muslim acts and threats increased by 223% and the incidence of violent racist attacks were higher in the month following each terrorist attack.
+Complaints of anti-Muslim acts and threats increased by 223% and the incidence of violent racist attacks was higher in the month following each terrorist attack.

-According to the commission, this data does not show the full reality as it is based exclusively on police data amidst a backdrop of allegations that French police are unjust in their treatment of racial issues.
+According to the Commission, this data does not show the full reality as it is based exclusively on police data amidst a backdrop of allegations that French police are unjust in their treatment of racial issues.

-The commission also reported that 34% of the French population view Islam in a negative light and 50% consider it a menace against the national identity.
+The Commission also reported that 34% of the French population view Islam in a negative light and 50% consider it a menace against the national identity.
 In addition, 41% of the population believe that Jews have a singular relationship with money and 20% of them believe that Jews have too much power in France.

 The Romani people in France are the minority group less tolerated: 74% of French people consider them a groupe à part ("apart group") and more than half of the people still believe the Roma make their living from stealing and other illicit activities.

+In March 2024, the statistical service of the French Ministry of the Interior reports that crimes or offenses of a racist, xenophobic, antisemitic or anti-religious nature increased by 32% in 2023 compared to 2022 in France.

+According to the 2024 report of the National Consultative Commission on Human Rights, the report notes a very great intolerance towards minorities and a sharp increase in racist acts in France.

+Racism and religion

+Some racist acts have a religious connotation: 687 anti-Jewish and 154 anti-Muslim acts were perpetrated in 2019 for a total population of over 67 million.
+Although France's Muslim population far exceeds its Jewish population according to private studies, antisemitic acts far outnumbered Islamophobic acts in 2019 according to official government statistics.

+Religious minorities have experienced discrimination based on France's secularism laws.
+Recently, in 2022, the Council of State ruled in favour of the Ministry of the Interior that the municipality of Grenoble had broken secular national law when its council voted in favour of authorizing burkinis in public swimming pools.
+In a 2016 case however, the Council of State ruled that burkinis could be worn on public beaches in France as beaches were found to constitute a "public space" rather than a "public service".

 Racism against Jews

-In France, Liberty of religion was mainly granted by two laws: the first law was passed in 1789 and the second law was passed in 1905.
+In France, Liberty of religion was mainly granted by two laws: the first law was passed in 1789 and the second in 1905.